denten-books/plain-text/0-intro.md

 I was asked one of those naive but fundamental questions of the kind that can set research in motion down a long and winding path.
 A childhood friend who loves books asked about the difference between text in print and text on the screen.
-It was in that struggle to articulate the difference that I realized that some of my deepest assumptions about literature relied on the centuries-long stability of print media.
+It was in that struggle to articulate difference that I realized that some of my deepest assumptions about literature relied on the centuries-long stability of print media.
 Despite my professional experience as a programmer, I could not readily explain the mechanisms by which keystrokes turned into pixels, pixels into letters, and letters into words.
 I could recount technical detail on some level, but my knowledge also had huge gaps.
 It did not amount to a coherent story.
 I was, despite my best efforts, surrounded by magical lanterns that cast shadows of code and poetry.

 Initially, at the point of contact, the two selves spoke different languages.
 It was and continues to be a disconcerting process by which things dear and familiar to me, in both worlds, grew strange and unfamiliar, showing themselves to be sometimes less than and sometimes more than I comfortably expected.
 Nothing could be assumed from the start.
-Field specific jargon, down to the naive foundations, had to be examined for hidden assumptions that prevented congruence.
+Field specific jargon, down to naive foundations, had to be examined for hidden assumptions that prevented congruence.
 With time, I saw that code and poetry have much to do with one another.

 The Czech-born philosopher Vilém Flusser understood the condition of unease that comes with emigration, both physical and mental, as a type of information